Migrants heard ‘banging and screaming’ for help in refrigerated van, court hears

 Jurors at Lewes Crown Court heard how the crew on the Seven Sisters ship heard pleas from inside a van on deck and used an axe to break down the fake partition inside hiding the people to get them out.

-Opening the case, prosecutor Nick Corsellis KC said the hidden compartment was two metres’ wide, 194cm tall and 37cm in narrow width which forced the migrants to stand and could not move to any meaningful degree.
+Opening the case, prosecutor Nick Corsellis KC said the hidden compartment was two metres wide, 194cm tall and 37cm in narrow width which forced the migrants to stand and they could not move to any meaningful degree.

 They also were not provided water, the prosecutor said.